 Directly opposite the Zhu family garden there is a fine restaurant with local specialties from Jianshui.

 If you leave the Zhu family garden through the side entrance you find yourself in the middle of the town center of Jianshui.

 Journey to the magnificent Rice Terraces of Yuanyang, Yunnan Province

-Probably the most beautiful rice terraces in China are to be found about 300 km south of Kunming, high above the valley of the Red River in the Ailao Mountains near the town of Xinjie, which can serve the start-off point for exploring the rice terraces of Yuanyang.
-However, you can also stay in hotels and guesthouses in the various villageg dotted around the terraces rice fields of Yuanyang.
+Travel to probably the most beautiful rice terraces in China: The Yuanyang rice terraces are to be found about 300 km south of Kunming, high above the valley of the Red River in the Ailao Mountains near the town of Xinjie, which can serve the start-off point for exploring the rice terraces of Yuanyang.
+However, you can also stay in hotels and guesthouses in the various village dotted around the terraces rice fields of Yuanyang.

 The best time for a visit to the Yuanyang rice terraces is during the harvest period in September/October or during the winter months (middle of November till end of February), when the rice terraces are full of water and reflect the light of the rising sun in all possible colors.